dejoy-io/mini-apps-docs/ui/theming.md

   "text_color": "#f5f5f5"
 }
 ```
-### Dejoy Mini Apps Method
+### DeJoy Mini Apps Method
 Nevertheless, retrieving theming data via launch parameters is not the only way.
-Dejoy Mini Apps also permits obtaining the theme through a method called [web_app_request_theme](../apps-communication/methods.md#web_app_request_theme).
+DeJoy Mini Apps also permits obtaining the theme through a method called [web_app_request_theme](../apps-communication/methods.md#web_app_request_theme).

-As a result of calling this method, Dejoy will emit an event named [theme_changed](../apps-communication/events.md#theme_changed).
+As a result of calling this method, DeJoy will emit an event named [theme_changed](../apps-communication/events.md#theme_changed).
 The payload of this event contains a property called ```theme_params```, which has the format described in the previous section.

 ## Background and Header Colors
-As long as a Mini App is always displayed within a native component, which consists of parts such as the header and body, Dejoy Mini Apps also allows changing their colors.
+As long as a Mini App is always displayed within a native component, which consists of parts such as the header and body, DeJoy Mini Apps also allows changing their colors.

 To change the header color, developers should utilize the [web_app_set_header_color](../apps-communication/methods.md#web_app_set_header_color) method, which provides a way to set the color either by using a theme key or a custom RGB string.